mit-plv/rewriter/README.md

     all of the identifier-list-specific definitions used by the PHOAS machinery, in addition to defining the tactics that do reification based on the generated package.

-  + `IdentifiersBasicGENERATED.v`: Basically autogenerated file that
-    defines the inductives of base type codes and identifier codes (the first hand-written because it's short; the latter copy-pasted from a tactic that prints out the inductive), and calls the package-generation-tactic from `IdentifiersBasicGenerate.v`.

   + `UnderLets.v`: the UnderLets monad, a pass that does substitution of var-like things, a pass that inserts let-binders in the